 |Type of Complaint||Agency to File With||How to File|

 |Employment (e.g., issues at work or in applying for a job)||Equal Employment Opportunity Commission (EEOC)||Follow instructions on the EEOC site|

 |Air travel (involving a specific airline)||Department of Transportation (DOT)||Follow instructions on the DOT site|

 |Housing (e.g., denied housing or denied an accessible living space based on disability)||Department of Housing and Urban Development (HUD)||Follow the instructions on the HUD site|

 |Complaints involving anything else||Department of Justice, Civil Rights Division||See below|

-There are three options for filing:
+There are three options for filing an ADA complaint: